ACT Policy for Documentation

 The administration of diagnostic assessments, determination of specific diagnoses, and recommendation of appropriate accommodations must be made by a qualified professional whose credentials are appropriate to the disability.
 The name, title, and professional credentials (e.g., degrees, areas of specialization, license or certification, employment) must be clearly stated in the documentation.
 For physical disabilities, documentation must be provided by a qualified physician.

-Students applying for accommodations on the ACT who have current reconfirmation of a diagnosis originally made early in the student's educational life and a history of accommodation on the basis of that diagnosis normally need not submit full documentation.
-Instead, ACT usually accepts the school's verification of appropriate documentation on file at the school.
-However, ACT reserves the right to request copies of documentation from the school to verify compliance.
-In cases where the initial diagnosis was made or the school accommodations plan was first effective less than 3 years prior to the request for accommodations, full documentation must be submitted with the request.
+Students applying for accommodations on the ACT who have current reconfirmation of a diagnosis originally made early in the student's educational life and a history of accommodation on the basis of that diagnosis normally need not submit full documentation to ACT.
+Instead, ACT usually accepts the school's verification that appropriate documentation is on file at the school.
+However, in all cases, ACT reserves the right to request copies of documentation from the school to verify compliance.
+In cases where the initial diagnosis was made or the school accommodations plan was first effective less than 3 years prior to the request for accommodations on the ACT, full documentation must be submitted to ACT with the request for accommodations.

 Documentation must provide a comprehensive evaluation with objective evidence of an impairment that causes a substantial limitation to a major life activity.
-The documentation must also indicate how the impairment interferes with the person's ability to take the ACT, and the specific recommendations for test accommodations required.
+The documentation must also indicate how the impairment interferes with the person's ability to take the ACT, and the provide specific recommendations for test accommodations that are requested and an explanation of those recommendations.
 The information needed for each general category of disability is provided below.